-More than one million refugees or migrants reached Europe by sea in 2015.
-Nearly 370,000 more arrived in this way in 2016.
+More than one million refugees or migrants reached Europe by sea in 2016.
+One million more have arrived in this way in 2017.

 These unprecedented numbers are fuelled by a global refugee crisis.
 Worldwide, at the end of 2015, a record 65 million people were forcibly displaced from their homes.